MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-assembly-modern-template.md

    > [!TIP]
    > When you enable the **Allow new values** option (only allowed for open term sets), users are more likely to add redundant terms in the term store.
 Redundant terms can make it difficult for admins to manage a term set.

+### Save a modern template as a draft

-You can create as many placeholders as you think are necessary.
-When you're done, you can choose to save the template as a draft or publish the template.
+You can create as many fields as you think are necessary.
+When you're done, you can choose to save the template as a draft.

-   - **Save draft** – Saves the template as a draft and you can access it later.
-You can view, edit, or publish saved drafts from the **Modern templates** section by selecting **New** > **Edit New menu** from the document library.
+1. Select **Save draft** to save the template as a draft and you can access it later.

+2. To view, edit, or publish saved drafts from the **Draft templates** dropdown menu in the **Modern templates**, select **New** > **Edit New menu** from the document library.

+### Publish a modern template

+When you have completed adding all relevant fields to the template and you want to make it available for use for other users in the document library, you can publish the template.

-   - **Publish** – Publishes the template to be used by other users in the organization to create documents.
-You can view, edit, or unpublish *published* templates from the **Modern templates** section by selecting **New** > **Edit New menu** from the document library.
+1. Select **Publish** to publish the template to be used by other users in the organization to create documents.

+2. To view, edit, or unpublish *published* templates from the **Published templates** dropdown menu in the **Modern templates** section, select **New** > **Edit New menu** from the document library.

-## Edit a modern template
+### Edit a modern template

 If you need to edit an existing template or to delete or unpublish a template, follow these steps.